Cr0a3/omat/DOCUMENTATION/docs/install.md

 <b> [link to prebuilded windows binarys]  </b>

-When you do not have a windows computer you build the toolchain for yourself
+When you don't have a windows computer you can build the toolchain for yourself.

 ## Build the omat toolchain
 First, you need to download the source code.